Grant Dayton: Los Angeles Dodgers

 Dayton was traded by the Marlins to the Los Angeles Dodgers on July 15, 2015, in exchange for former first-round pick Chris Reed.
 The Dodgers assigned him to the Triple-A Oklahoma City Dodgers.
 He struggled with Oklahoma City (9.26 ERA in nine games) and was demoted to Double-A Tulsa Drillers of the Texas League where he had a 2.53 ERA in eight games.

 Dayton had his contract purchased by the Dodgers and he was called up to the major leagues on July 21, 2016.
 He made his major league debut the following day against the St. Louis Cardinals by pitching two scoreless innings of relief in extra innings.
 In 25 games, he pitched 26 1/3 innings with a 2.05 ERA.
 He pitched in four games of the 2016 National League Division Series, allowing three earned runs in 1 2/3 innings and pitched another 1 2/3 innings over three games in the 2016 National League Championship Series, allowing no earned runs.

 Dayton picked up his first major league win on April 29, 2017, when he worked a scoreless ninth inning against the Philadelphia Phillies.
 He pitched in 29 games for the Dodgers with a 1–1 record and 4.94 ERA.
-While rehabbing in the minors from a stint on the disabled list, he felt something in his elbow and after examination it was determined that he would need to undergo Tommy John surgery, ending his 2017 season.
+While rehabbing in the minors from a stint on the disabled list, he felt something in his elbow.
+After examination, it was determined that he would need to undergo Tommy John surgery, ending his 2017 season.

 Atlanta Braves

 Dayton was claimed off waivers by the Atlanta Braves on November 20, 2017.

 Dayton returned to the major leagues on April 29, 2019, following his recovery from Tommy John surgery, and after he had pitched for the Gwinnett Stripers.
 Overall, Dayton appeared in 14 games at the major league level in 2019, compiling a 3.00 ERA and a 0–1 win–loss record in 12 innings in which he had 14 strikeouts.

 Dayton started 2020 in major league spring training with the Braves but was shut down in March because of the COVID-19 pandemic.
 When preparations began for a resumed shortened season in late June, it was announced that Dayton would be among the Braves’ pool of 60 players eligible to participate in the regular season, either with the major league team or the taxi squad.
-In 2020 he was 2–1 with a 2.30 ERA and 32 strikeouts in 27 1/3 innings over 18 relief appearances.
+When the shortened season resumed, Dayton was 2–1 with a 2.30 ERA and 32 strikeouts in 27 1/3 innings over 18 relief appearances.

 On June 5, 2021, Dayton was placed on the injured list with left shoulder inflammation and was later transferred to the 60-day injured list on July 7.
 The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.
 On November 6, the Braves released Dayton.